6 Ways to Celebrate Black History Month in Chicago Using Movement and Stories

 2. Join Black Girls Read Book Club’s 12 Books By Black Chicago Women Reading Challenge

-Our partner Black Girls Read Book Club is challenging readers to take part in their 2024 reading challenge, “12 Books by Black Chicago Women.”
+Our partner Black Girls Read Book Club is challenging readers to take part in their 2026 reading challenge, “12 Books by Black Chicago Women.”

 “One of my favorite things about running Black Girls Read Book Club has been discovering the diverse perspectives of Black women writers from across the diaspora, both here in the United States and around the world.
 But there is a special place in my heart for books by Black women from Chicago.
 Think: Gwendolyn Brooks, Eve L. Ewing, Lorraine Hansberry, and many more.
-In so much of their work—whether poetry, fiction, or nonfiction—their love for this great, complicated, and historic city shines through,” wrote founder and organizer of BGR and Read & Run Chicago guide Cynthia Okechukwu on Instagram.
+In so much of their work—whether poetry, fiction, or nonfiction—their love for this great, complicated, and historic city shines through,” wrote founder and organizer of BGR and Read & Run Chicago guide Cynthia Okechukwu on a 2024 Instagram post.

 Buy books for the challenge on Bookshop.org and join the challenge via Storygraph.

 4. Support the L.Y.D.
-Foundation’s Ten in Ten Challenge for February
+Foundation’s 24 in 48

 Chris was born and raised on the South Side of Chicago.
 The idea for L.Y.D. started over 15 years ago when he wanted to create a youth mentoring program that mimicked one from his youth to foster a sense of community in the young men and women in underserved communities.
 It finally came to fruition during the pandemic.
 L.Y.D.
 Is all about promoting health, financial and mental wellness.
 From youth mentoring, mental health advocacy, financial literacy, sports camps, college scholarships, fresh food initiatives, senior outreach and back to school giveaways, L.Y.D. wants to serve underserved communities in as many ways as possible.
 Through partnerships with other organizations, the flagship “Running for Something” campaign and community outreach, we aim to help create a more equitable society.